Place 4: Term ends in 2016

 Jeffrey K. Richard was first elected to the Austin Community College District Board of Trustees in 2004.
-He was re-elected in 2010 and was elected Board Chair in 2012; and formerly served as Board Vice Chair, 2010-2012.
+He was re-elected in 2010.
+He previously served as Board Chair from 2012-2014; and formerly served as Board Vice Chair, 2010-2012.

 Mr. Richard's priorities for service include maintaining and strengthening ACC's accreditation with the Southern Association of Colleges and Schools, the official accrediting body; expanding opportunities for students throughout the region to pay less in ACC tuition by having their jurisdictions vote to join ACC; providing re-training services that enable adults to adapt to ever-changing marketplace demand; and pursuing new funding sources in order to enable more students to pay for community college education.